 LAUGHTER IS MEDICINE

-While improv is not stand up comedy and we keep performance anxiety to a minimum, as we'll do our exercises together, laughter and humor are natural products of the work we do.
-You know laughter feels good, but did you know it's also been shown to:
+Improvisation is not stand up comedy.
+As we do our exercises together, laughter and humor are natural products of the play we share.
+We discover the laughs organically, together an they're never at anyone else's expense.
+Y ou know laughter feels good, but did you know it's also been shown to:

 Boost the immune system, release endorphins, stimulate circulation and improve respiration (1, 2, 3).